rickmugridge/thespian/LazyOrEagerVerificationOfMocks.md

     * After the system-under-test has finished, check that the mocks have been called the correct number of times.
     * This is the approach that `thespian` and `JMock2` (Java) use, and is a configurable option with `TypeMoq`.

-There are disadvantages with these approaches when:
+There are disadvantages with the Lazy approaches when mock calls fail.

-* Mock call fails (Lazy only)
-* Mock call fails and there are try-catches in the system-under-test code

 ## Mock call fails